 - Thailand, and its food, are a riot for the senses.
 Bold flavors abound, and that means there are endless ways to get your taste buds excited with this food.
 Thailand is another example of an extremely regional cuisine: Northern Thai food, influenced by its Muslim neighbors, looks much different than the hot and spicy foods found on the islands in Southern Thailand.
+Thailand is a unique example of an Asian country without a history of colonization.
+In some ways, this means that cultural influences in Thai food flow a little more easily.

 - Food is paramount to community in Thailand.
 A common first greeting would be, “Have you eaten?”
 It’s also considered bad luck to eat alone, reinforcing the idea that food is meant to be shared and loved together.
 There is always food nearby at any sort of gathering in Thailand, and luckily, wherever you are, most of it is pretty damn good.